pH7Software/fake-admin-honeypot-V1.2/README.md

-# Honeypot Fake Admin Panel
+# Honeypot Fake Admin Panel - [pH7CMS](http://github.com/pH7Software/pH7-Social-Dating-CMS) Module

-_This is the latest version (1.1.8) of the Admin Honeypot Module_
+_This is the latest version (1.2.0) of the Admin Honeypot Module_

 This is an effective and powerful honeypot fake admin CP for the security site.
 Honeypot for the attackers!

-This module is only compatible with [pH7CMS](http://ph7cms.com) (my [Open Source Social CMS](http://github.com/pH7Software/pH7-Social-Dating-CMS) :smiley:).
+This module is only compatible with [pH7CMS](http://ph7cms.com).

-If you prefer, I released a __Standalone version__ or __Joomla version__ as well and available [here](http://github.com/pH-7/Honeypots).

-Finally, if you wish, you can get more information concerning Honeypot techniques [here](http://en.wikipedia.org/wiki/Honeypot_(computing)), or on my French ebook available [here](http://01script.com/static/gifts/books/Guide-Pots-de-Miel-informatique.pdf).
+Finally, if you wish, you can get more information concerning Honeypot techniques [here](http://en.wikipedia.org/wiki/Honeypot_(computing)), or on my [French ebook](http://01script.com/static/gifts/books/Guide-Pots-de-Miel-informatique.pdf).

-P.S. pH7CMS already includes tracking analytics to have a trace of the attacker on your site.
+P.S. pH7CMS already includes tracking analytics to have a trace of the attacker on your website.

 ## Requirements